sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

 1. Re-run `build.sh` with the same command arguments that were previously supplied, and add the `--generate-manifests-only` argument.
 1. New manifests will be generated in builds/full/manifests/ or builds/multiple/manifests/, depending on your deployment type.

 **Note:** The symbolic link builds/full/manifests/ or builds/multiple/manifests/ will point to the most recent timestamped directory, such as builds/multiple-2019-04-10-15-27-56/manifests/.
-If you regenerate the manifests multiple times, more than one timestamped directory will exist.
+If you generate the manifests multiple times, more than one timestamped directory will exist.

 ## (Optional) Converting an Environment from CAS SMP to CAS MPP